MarcoXAvante/EternalLoyalty/README.md

 Platform game delevoped for a subject in the career of Programming and Desing in videogmaes - UPC.

 The game is about a dog trying to arrive to his owner.
+To do so, he will adventure through a perilous mountain range.

 ## Key Features

  - Jumps.
- - Fall into the void.
- - Kind of flying.
+ - Die when falling.
+ - God mode.
  - Go forwards and backwards.
  - Animations.
+ - Enemies and pathfinding.
+ - Saving and loading.
+ - Bark attack.
  - Colliders.
  - Die.
  - Textures.